St. Petersburg and Pinellas County Catholic Charities assistance programs.

 Catholic Charity of Pinellas County Friends in Need program can provide basic needs.
 It offers shelter, housing, clothing, food, and more in Ministry of Mercy areas.
 The organization will try to offer both help and hope to low income, unemployed, and other families and individuals in need.
 Friends in Need will also offer job placement education, case management, life skills, free medical care, and more.
 The main office is at 1213 16th St. N., Saint Petersburg, Florida.
 Call 727-893-1313.

-Some of the specific conditions covered include routine well woman exams, health promotion and disease prevention, health screenings for high blood pressure and diabetes, and also acute primary medical care and follow-up and referral.
+Some of the specific conditions covered include routine well woman exams, health promotion and disease prevention, and health screenings for high blood pressure and diabetes.
+The medical center will also offer acute primary medical care and follow-up and referral.
 Or even find support such as help for cancer expenses and medical bills.

 The Mobile program is really a bus that is taken directly to the target population across the service territory.
 These mobile clinics are scheduled in advance and during convenient weekend or evening hours.
 The mobile clinics are held at accessible sites in St. Petersburg and the county such as day care centers, churches, and community based social service agencies.
 Another option is a regular “stationary” community clinic that is also available at the San Jose Mission in Dover Florida.
 Call 813-707-7376